Tired of Being Poor? Do These 5 Things

 Budgeting allows you to plan for expenses in advance and to start to put money aside for the bigger expenses that may come just once a year.
 When you are budgeting, you can also track your spending trends.
-This can let you choose areas where you may be able to reduce your monthly spending and come up with strategies to help you manage your money more wisely.
+This can let you choose areas where you may be able to reduce if you need to cut back or save for a long-term financial goal, like an emergency fund.

+A successful budget will also give you the information you need to help you manage your money more wisely.
 If you identify your problem areas, you can change strategies and find ways to save on those specific expenses.

 Find Ways to Earn More

 If you are not making enough at your current job to cover your necessities and save money, then you need to find a way to increase your earnings.
 This may mean taking on a second job to help you catch up on your overdue bills.

 Make Saving a Priority

 Start saving money now.
 There are two ways you need to focus on saving.
 First, put money into a savings account that you will not use except for emergencies.
-You can start out with just $20 a week.
-This is eating at home one night a week or skipping the movies.
+This is called an emergency fund.
+You may start out putting aside but $20/week.
+This is as simple as eating at home one night a week or skipping the movies.

-Smart phones make it easy to price shop once you find something to make sure you are getting the best price on it.
+Smartphones make it easy to price shop once you find something to make sure you are getting the best price on it.

 Stop Using Credit Cards

 If you want to stop being poor, you need to stop creating debt.
 The first step is to stop using your credit cards.
 The easiest way to do this is to stop carrying them with you.
 If they are at home, you cannot use them when you go shopping.

 Get Out of Debt

 First, make a plan to get out of debt.
 Once you have your budget set up, you can begin looking for extra money to pay on your debts each month.
 As you pay off one debt, take that money and apply it to the next debt on your list.
-Once you are debt free, you will have more money available to take care of your other needs.
+Once you are debt free, you will have more money available to start building financial security.